Ted Agon - Author

 unconscious practice

-Asking more questions
+asking more questions

-result in better questions
+results in better

-(result in better thinking)
+(results in better thinking)

 We are all students in the school of life.
 We want to improve our and our children's thinking ability to achieve better life outcomes.